jmamadeu/jmamadeu/README.md

 # João Amadeu

 👋 Hi, I'm João Amadeu.
-I'm a Software Engineer, at [Toptal](https://www.toptal.com/).
-Previously I have worked at some companies where I developed some API's, web and mobile apps used by the insurance, blockchain and financial industries.
+I've been working in web development for almost four years.
+My expertise lies in developing RESTful and GraphGL APIs, web and mobile apps using React, React Native, Node.js, TypeScript, and also I'm a Blockchain enthusiast.
+These are used by the insurance, project management, delivery management, blockchain, and financial industries.
+An intentional communicator and keen collaborator, I'm is comfortable leading and being led, and eager to jump into solving challenging problems.

 ## About Me

-- 🔭 I’m currently working on: My new app, that's basically a recipe app to you save, share and find great food recipes. [see here](https://github.com/jmamadeu/sepicer).
 - 🤔 What I want to learn next: Blockchain, Smart Contracts, Solidity.
 - 📫 How to reach me: [Twitter](https://twitter.com/jmamadeu) or [Linkedin](https://www.linkedin.com/in/jmamadeu/).
 - 😄 Pronouns: he/his.